kubernetes/community/contributors/design-proposals/local-storage-overview.md

 # Non Goals
 * Provide storage usage isolation for non-shared partitions.
 * Support all storage devices natively in upstream Kubernetes.
 Non standard storage devices are expected to be managed using extension mechanisms.
+* Support for I/O isolation
+  * Available IOPS on rotational media is very limited compared to other resources like CPU and Memory.
+This leads to severe resource stranding if IOPS is exposed as a schedulable resource.
+  * Blkio cgroup based I/O isolation doesn't provide deterministic behavior compared to memory and cpu cgroups.
+Years of experience at Google with Borg has taught that relying on blkio or I/O scheduler isn't suitable for multi-tenancy.
+  * Blkio cgroup based I/O isolation isn't suitable for SSDs.
+Turning on CFQ on SSDs will hamper performance.
+Its better to statically partition SSDs and share them instead of using blkio.
+  * I/O isolation can be achieved by using a combination of static partitioning and remote storage.
+This proposal recommends this approach.

 # Use Cases

 ## Ephemeral Local Storage